- Module Code:

 - Full Year

-Successful completion of Persian language II is normally a prerequisite, but the course is also open to those who can provide satisfactory evidence of equivalent knowledge in Persian.
+Successful completion of Intermediate Persian Language is normally a prerequisite, but the course is also open to those who can provide satisfactory evidence of equivalent knowledge in Persian.

 By the end of this module students will be able to use the Persian language with greater accuracy and subtlety, and to handle more complex and specialised texts.
 They will also be able to adjust their language to varying degrees of formality and to comprehend colloquial Farsi spoken at near native speed.

 This module will be taught over 22 weeks with 4 hours classroom contact per week in language classes.

 Scope and syllabus